 - White willow bark.
 It’s rich in a compound called salicin, a chemical that’s similar to acetylsalicylic acid, the active ingredient in aspirin.
 Look for it in tablets, tinctures, or as a powdered herb; if you’re allergic to aspirin, check with your doctor before using.

-Natural Colds and Flu Remedies
+Winter Remedies for Colds and Flu

 What causes of winter colds and flus?